onyeka-hub/Project-17/README.md

 **NOTE**: Read Through to change the domain name to your own domain name and every other name that needs to be changed.

-Check out the terraform documentation for AWS Certifivate mangarer
+Check out the terraform documentation for AWS Certifivate manager

 ```
 # The entire section create a certiface, public zone, and validate the certificate using DNS method